What is DAB radio?

 Before we discuss the future of DAB radio, it’s worth exploring how this advanced version of digital signal processing works.

-When DAB technology first arrived in the UK, it used an established, and stable audio technology known as MPEG.
+When DAB technology first arrived in the UK, it used an established and stable audio technology known as MPEG.
 This was the same tech that FM had been using for decades.

 But, as new stations began to launch, the bit rates of MPEG wavelengths had to drop to accommodate more channels in the same space.
 This means that most stations, including those from the BBC, run at a rate of about 129Kbps.

-The history of DAB radio took a major turning point when scientists and engineers decided to start experiment with a different kind of encoding.
-DAB+ wavelengths use HE-AAC encoding, which provides stereo audio in wavelengths as low as 48kbps.
+The history of DAB radio took a major turning point when scientists and engineers decided to start experimenting with a different kind of encoding.

-The potential of DAB+ technology is so significant, that when it arrived in the UK, the government began making it a requirement for all sets built after 2013.
+The potential of DAB+ technology is so significant that when it arrived in the UK, the government began making it a requirement for all sets built after 2013.

 Unfortunately, for anyone who invested in a DAB radio before the new tech emerged, this meant buying yet another upgrade.
-A

 A DAB receiver cannot receive DAB+ stations.

-As of 2018, there are 41 countries broadcasting over DAB radio.
 Most of these services use the DAB+ service.
 Only Ireland, New Zealand, Romania, certain parts of the UK, and Brunei still use a significant number of DAB stations over DAB+.

 The future of DAB radio

 Although DAB radio hasn’t taken over the world at this point, it is growing increasingly popular across the UK.
-The uplift in popularity for digital radio comes from a range of different factors, including the arrival of new stations.

 For instance, one of the most popular alternative music stations broadcasting in Manchester and London, Radio X, improved its reach by 26% in 2018.